pschmitt/schmitt.co-content/apache-subdomain.md

 Tags: apache,virtualhost
 */

+Everybody loves subdomains, but how do you set them up ?

 ## Define subdomains (ArchLinux)

 In order to add a subdomain, you gotta start off with editing your DNS settings by adding an A Record pointing to your domain, like: